Jia-Baos/dora/examples/cmake-dataflow-cpp-python/README.md

 ## Out-of-tree compile

-This example also can be ran in a separate root directory.
+This example also can be run in a separate root directory.
 ```
 cd <path-to-cmake-dataflow-cpp-python>
 mkdir build